 “Rumor has it that during the Cold War the Russians never had any less than two missiles aimed at this hot dog stand,” DOD Communications Officer Brett Eaton told Stars and Stripes in 2010.
 “They thought this was the Pentagon’s most top secret meeting room, and the entire Pentagon was a large fortress built around this hot dog stand.
 They thought the officers were going to get their top secret briefings in a protected area, but really they were just going to get lunch.”

 While this delicious story is repeated daily by official Pentagon tour guides, it’s hardly rooted in truth.
 The Pentagon itself was a priority Soviet strike target, but the notion that they confused a hot dog stand with a “secret meeting place” is near impossible.
-The building offers publicly available tours and it is almost inconceivable that the Soviet Embassy employees in Washington passed on the opportunity to reconnoiter this supposedly secret hot dog stand.
+Communist spies roamed and reconnoitered the building with ease throughout the 1950’s.
+“Anyone, from a four-star general to a fifteen-year-old boy can get into the Pentagon,” noted Polish military attache Pawal Monat.
+Monat and his colleagues would collected useful tidbits of knowledge about weapon systems and troop deployments by simply listening in on unguarded conversations in the Pentagon hallways.
+Seeing as they had the run of the place, it is almost inconceivable that they passed on the opportunity to check out this supposedly secret hot dog stand

 The original hot dog stand was torn down in 2006 and replaced with a more modern food facility that offers year-round access to Pentagon employees.
 The wooden owl decoy that sat atop the old hot dog stand has been preserved on the newer structure, thanks to the Pentagon’s stringent historic landmark status.